Volunteering with Land’s Sake

 Each season we offer a limited number of CSA Workshares to help engage our community even further in the harvest.
 CSA Workshares are involved in all aspects of the CSA, from working in the Flower Garden to overseeing the CSA tent.
 They are an important part of Land’s Sake, helping us ensure that our CSA shareholders are provided with fresh, local food every week during the growing season.
 In exchange they receive their very own CSA share.
 Our 2016 Workshares are full, please check back in 2017!

-Our Junior Counselor program gives youth entering 10th-12th grade hands-on leadership experience with our Farm and Forest summer program for elementary students.
-Junior Counselors commit to one or more week-long program sessions and are expected to be at the farm from 8:00 am - 4:00 pm on each weekday.
+Our Junior Leader program gives youth entering 10th-12th grade hands-on leadership experience with our Farm and Forest summer program for elementary students.
+Junior Leaders commit to one or more week-long program sessions and are expected to be at the farm from 8:00 am - 4:00 pm on each weekday.
 Responsibility, enthusiasm, patience, and excitement for working outdoors with young children are essential.
-There are up to two Junior Counselor positions available for each of the seven weeks of Farm and Forest.
-Junior Counselors will be supervised by the Lead and Assistant Farm and Forest Educators.
-Learn more here about Farm and Forest.
-Our 2016 Junior Counselor program is full, please check back in 2017!
+There are up to two Junior Leader positions available for each of the eight weeks of Farm and Forest.
+Junior Leaders will be supervised by the Lead and Assistant Farm and Forest Educators.
+Learn more here about Farm and Forest!

 Farm Animal Volunteers